What is the call center performance management in the office-based and remote contact center?

 - Depression, etc.

-To sum up, personal issues are the actions that a person makes yet they are involved in the work.
-Whether to solve personal issues of employees or not is up to the manager.
-However, if we take the practice, it’s a chore and time-consuming activity.
+To sum up, personal issues are the actions that a person makes yet are involved in the work.
+Whether to solve the personal issues of employees or not is up to the manager.
+However, if we take practice, it’s a chore and time-consuming activity.
 Yet the result you solve for the particular customer’s issue is near 0.